Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 Appearance and habits of the Brazilian wandering spider

-The length of the spider, together with its paws, is approximately 15 centimeters.
+The length of the spider including its legs is approximately 15 centimeters.
 An adult Brazilian wandering spider has a body about 5 centimeters long.
 At a glance, it is easier to determine the total length, that is, the distance from the end of the hind legs to the end of the front legs, which reaches about 15 centimeters.
 Be careful if you come across such a large spider.

-The spider is most likely to be brown and hairy.
-Although the color of Brazilian wandering spiders varies, most of them are a dirty brown color, and some have a black spot on the abdomen.
+The spider will most likely be brown and hairy.
+Although the color of Brazilian wandering spiders varies, most are dirty brown, and some have black spot on the stomach.
 The body of all Brazilian wandering spiders is covered with hair.

 Brazilian wandering spiders move quickly.
-They got their name from the fact that they quickly move through the land of the rainforest.
-Spiders are capable of attacking their victims with lightning speed, so be careful if you come across a fast moving spider in the range of the Brazilian wandering spider.
+They get their name from the fact that they move quickly on the ground of the rainforest.
+Spiders are capable of attacking their victims with lightning speed, so be careful if you come across a fast-moving spider in the range of the Brazilian wandering spider.

 If the spider shows its red jaws, back away slowly.
-When scared, the Brazilian wandering spider rears up on its hind legs.
-In this intimidating pose, some species of the Brazilian wandering spider show red hairs around their fangs.
-This defensive stance indicates that the spider is angry, in which case you should back away carefully and slowly.
+When the Brazilian wandering spider is frightened, it rises up on its hind legs.
+In this fearsome pose, some species of the Brazilian wandering spider display red hairs around their fangs.
+Such a defensive stance indicates that the spider is angry, in which case you should retreat carefully and slowly.

 Don't hesitate trying to get a better look at the spider.
-If you're traveling through South and Central America, or living in areas where Brazilian wandering spiders are found, don't hesitate if you spot a large spider.
-In case of any doubt, do not try to be sure that it is a Brazilian wandering spider, but move slowly to the side so as not to anger the animal.
+If you're traveling in South and Central America or live where Brazilian wandering spiders are found, don't hesitate if you spot a large spider.
+If in any doubt, do not try to make sure that it is a Brazilian wandering spider, but slowly move away to avoid angering the animal.

 • Don't try to catch the spider.
-If you suspect a Brazilian wandering spider has wandered into your home or utility room, call wildlife management and leave the building before the experts arrive.
+If you suspect a Brazilian wandering spider has wandered into your home or utility room, call wildlife control and leave the building until experts arrive.

 1. Be careful in dark places.
-The Brazilian wandering spider is nocturnal and skillfully hides in the forest floor of the tropical jungle.
-Such a "wandering" lifestyle sometimes leads to the fact that the spider wanders into settlements, where it tries to hide from sunlight in secluded places, for example:
+Brazilian wandering spider leads night image life and skillfully hides in the forest floor of the tropical jungle.
+This “wandering” lifestyle sometimes leads to the spider wandering into populated areas, where it tries to hide from sunlight in secluded places, for example:

 • under sheds and in garages;